awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-baseline-console.md

 1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/), expand **Systems Manager Services** in the navigation pane, and then choose **Patch Baselines**\.

-1. In the patch baselines list, choose a patch baseline for the operating system you want to patch\.
+1. In the list of patch baselines, choose a patch baseline for the operating system you want to patch\.
 **Note**
 If the **Welcome to EC2 Systems Manager \- Patch Baselines** page appears, choose **Create Patch Baseline**\.
 When the **Create patch baseline** page appears, choose the back button in your browser to view the list of patch baselines\.

 1. With a default baseline selected, choose the **Approval Rules** tab\.
-If the auto\-approval rules are acceptable for your instances, then you can skip to the next procedure, [Create a Patch Group](sysman-patch-tagging-console.md)\.
+If the auto\-approval rules are acceptable for your instances, then you can skip to the next procedure, [Create a Patch Group \(Console\)](sysman-patch-tagging-console.md)\.

 1. To create your own default patch baseline, choose **Create Patch Baseline**\.

-1. In the **Name** field, enter a name for your new patch baseline, for example, **RHEL\-Default**\.
+1. For **Name**, enter a name for your new patch baseline, for example, **RHEL\-Default**\.

 1. \(Optional\) Enter a description for this patch baseline\.

-1. In the **Operating System** field, choose an operating system, for example, RedhatEnterpriseLinux\.
+1. For **Operating System**, choose an operating system, for example, RedhatEnterpriseLinux\.

-1. In the **Approval Rules** section, use the fields to create one or more auto\-approval rules\.
+1. For **Approval Rules**, use the fields to create one or more auto\-approval rules\.
 **Note**
 If an approved patch is reported as missing, the option you choose in **Compliance level**, such as Critical or Medium, determines the severity of the compliance violation\.

-1. \(Optional\) In the **Patch Exceptions** section, enter comma\-separated lists of patches you want to explicitly approve and reject for the baseline\.
+1. \(Optional\) For **Patch Exceptions**, enter comma\-separated lists of patches you want to explicitly approve and reject for the baseline\.
 For approved patches, choose a corresponding compliance severity level\.
 **Note**
 For information about accepted formats for lists of approved patches and rejected patches, see [About Package Name Formats for Approved and Rejected Patch Lists](patch-manager-approved-rejected-package-name-formats.md)\.